 Hair Restoration Surgery – Observation time with a surgeon who specialises in these procedures – followed by a fully descriptive essay.
 Such observation of this specialised surgical procedure is included for interest only.
 It is not intended as a tutorial for emulation.

 Overseas students will be expected (where possible) to attend a specialist clinical practice or dermatology department in their locality.
 Well illustrated dermatology textbooks are highly recommended.
 The Registrar will be happy to discuss any problems you may have (UK 07742 336 337 or Registrar

 Candidates who have completed the academic work and are considered to be of sufficient standard to enter the examination will be invited to do so.

 The examination will consist of an extensive viva/voce examination based on the individual student’s coursework + the execution of real-life trichological procedures (consultation, diagnosis, prognosis, discussion regarding treatment options and the performance of any recommended treatment) with patients in the presence of one or more examiners.
 In the unlikely event of failure in the examination, or last minute cancellation for any reason, a re-examination can be convened at the candidates expense.
 Overseas candidates may be examined using internet technology.

 The President’s Day & Graduation Ceremony is held annually in UK.
 Graduands (wearing the academic robes and colours of TTS) receive their Diplomas from the President in the presence of Family and Friends.
 However the Covid-19 pandemic was highly disruptive and the event cancelled.
 It is to be hoped that some form of ceremony will be introduced in 2023.

 MENTORS will be appropriately qualified and experienced persons.

 STUDY ASSISTANCE (via e-mail): Anytime with the assigned Mentor – or with TTS Office

 This overview presents the current syllabus and course details (as revised May 2017).
 As the science of pure trichology advances The Trichological Society (College) reserves the right to implement changes to its courses and additions to the curriculum which may inadvertently extend the course.
 Candidates should therefore refer to this page from time to time.

-Reasonably priced accommodation (to be funded by the student) can be arranged via The Society at local Hotels (please email Registrar with any requests.
+Reasonably priced accommodation (to be funded by the student) is available at local Hotels.

 We hope this overview has been helpful and informative.
 Please address any questions to THE REGISTRAR